pfdubois/BridgeBidding/source/Advanced2N.rst

 .. warning::

-   After 2N - 3♠!, 4N is never keycard, it is a sign-off.
+   After 2N – 3♠!, 4N is never keycard, it is a sign-off.

-You can see that the 4M bids cannot be natural, since you would have transfered to one of them first.
-They are like the 1N - 3M splinters.
+You can see that the 4M bids cannot be natural, since you would have transferred to one of them first.
+They are like the 1N – 3M splinters.

 When Partner Shows One Minor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~